-In addition to swimming with dolphins, Bell-Hoerth leads canoe trips for Earlham’s outdoor education program and lives in the Outdoor Education-themed house.
-Bell-Hoerth has also sung in three of Earlham’s choir groups, played saxophone in Jazz Ensemble, ran Varsity Track, and convenes the Student Faculty Affairs Committee (which offers a student perspective on tenure and promotion decisions).
+In addition to swimming with dolphins, Bell-Hoerth lead canoe trips for Earlham’s outdoor education program and lived in the Outdoor Education-themed house.
+Bell-Hoerth also sang in three of Earlham’s choir groups, played saxophone in Jazz Ensemble, ran Varsity Track, and convened the Student Faculty Affairs Committee (which offers a student perspective on tenure and promotion decisions).

 Bell-Hoerth says that Earlham has fostered a strong feeling of responsibility for educating people about their environment and the importance of knowing about their surroundings.
-She plans to pursue interests in environmental education and marine biology when she graduates.
+Recently graduated, she plans to pursue interests in environmental education and marine biology.
 “I want to be working in a place where I know I’m serving my environment and my community in a positive way, and making sure that my scientific research has a foundation in direct positive impact to the people and places where I live,” she says.
 “Or maybe I’ll just become a dolphin trainer.”

 Emily Bell-Hoerth 2014